paviro/KoShelf/README.md

 ![Statistics dashboard](https://github.com/user-attachments/assets/94a094d2-298b-412c-80b3-b3b2e2cfc6de)

-###### A Rust CLI tool that generates a beautiful static website from your KoReader library, showcasing your ebook collection with highlights, annotations, and reading progress.
+###### A Rust CLI tool that generates a beautiful website from your KoReader library, showcasing your ebook collection with highlights, annotations, and reading progress.

 </div>